 Pioneer’s RTS1000i system takes a robotic approach to spraying mold release on the inside of green passenger tires.
 As the tire enters the cell dimensions are gathered by two sets of light arrays.
 This information is used to change the spray pattern, optimize the amount of spray, reduce the amount of overspray, resulting in an accurate and consistent spray system.
 The tire is then picked up by a FANUC R1000 six axis robot and sprayed with Pioneer’s Patented Precision Fluid Delivery System.
-As an option, the RTS1000io can be upgraded with an LR Mate robot that will spray the outside of the tire.
+As an option, the RTS1000io can be upgraded with an LR Mate robot that will also spray the outside of the tire.
 Check out our RTS2000i for larger MRT or Medium Radial Truck Tires.
-These systems are covered under US PATENT No’s 7,943,201 / 8,646,404 / 9,192,953
+These systems are covered under US PATENT No’s 7,943,201 / 8,646,404 / 9,192,953 / 9,884,338.

 This is Pioneer’s DTS1000i machine.
 It is dial indexing spray system capable of handling passenger tires.
 The DTS1000i can be outfitted to utilize Pioneer’s Patented Precision Fluid Delivery System.
-Utilizing three stations, the tire is conveyed. measured, and chucked in the loading station.
+Utilizing three stations, the tire is conveyed, measured, and chucked in the loading station.
 The tire is then indexed to the spray station where a spray gun will pop up inside the tire and spray mold release to coat the tire.
 The tire is then unloaded and conveyed out of the system in the exit zone.
 With all three zones active at the same time, this machine has a very high throughput.
-If needed this system can be outfitted with an additional spray gun to coat the outside of the tire.
-This system is covered under US PATENT No. 9,192,953
+If needed this system can be outfitted with an additional spray gun to coat the outside of the tire as well.
+The DTS2000i system can handle Medium Radial Truck Tires.
+These systems are covered under US PATENT No. 9,192,953.

 Pioneer’s model VTS1000io can spray both inside and or outside of tire.
 The tires are manually loaded and unloaded into the spray booth.
-Tires are sprayed via our patented Precision Fluid Delivery System based on tire recipe.
-This system is covered under US PATENT No’s 8,646,404 / 9,192,953
+Tires are sprayed via our Patented Precision Fluid Delivery System based on tire recipe.
+The VTS1000ioB systems applies to bias ply tires.
+They sit on a rotating table and the spray gun comes in from the top to spray the tires.
+The VTS1000iR system applies to radial tires.
+The tires hang on a rotating chuck and the spray gun comes in from the bottom.
+This system is covered under US PATENT No’s 8,646,404 / 9,192,953.

 Pioneer’s model HTS100i can spray inside of both bias-ply or radial tires.
 The tires are manually loaded and unloaded into the spray booth.
 Tires are sprayed using a simple pressure pot fluid delivery system.
 Spray gun position and fan pattern along with spray timer are manually adjusted.